-Access to seminars run as part of the MPhil in Translational Biomedical Research, details will be available here.
+Access to seminars run as part of the MPhil in Translational Biomedical Research, details will be available on the Graduate and Clinical Academic Training website.

 Website CATO's website offers a range of information on all the programmes it manages, useful links and information, calendar of events and information specific to current trainees.
 You can view the website here.